- Personal Goals Assessment

 - Role of Accelerators

-Santa Clara University's Silicon Valley Executive Center is offering a five-day venture immersion workshop designed to help Angels, high net-worth individuals, and members of family offices architect their startup investment portfolios.
+Santa Clara University's Silicon Valley Executive Center is offering a six, half day series of venture immersion and investment skill building workshops designed to help Angels, high net-worth individuals, corporate executives, and members of family offices architect their startup investment portfolios.

 Angel investing continues to expand globally and remains the primary initial source of capital for startups.
 In 2018 in the United States alone, more than 330,000 Angels invested $23B in 66,000 startups.
 But how much of this is smart investing?

 Modern Investment Theory suggests that achieving extraordinary returns while cushioning downside risk requires a disciplined portfolio approach.
 Rather than take a strategic view, many high net-worth individuals and family offices dabble in random, early-stage startup investments, which is an approach they never would take with traditional asset classes like equities and real estate.
 They often invest without defining investment theses, performing risk and return analyses, or taking a rigorous approach in determining valuation and deal terms.